TBlauwe/tcm/README.md

 C / C++ projects have a lot of boilerplate (for building, packaging, testing, benchmarking, profiling, documentation, etc.)
 One solution is to start from a template.
 Overtime, template will update, fix bugs, bring new functionalities and so on.
-There are ways to sync changes, but there are still some friction, notably template with generated code.
+There are ways to sync changes, but there are still some friction, notably with template with generated code.
 In some way, we could see this as the inheritance vs composition problem.
 This CMake module favors composition over inheritance.
 Choose functionalities you need, without the burden of those you don't need.